grodansparadis/can4vscp_paris/README.md

 Place An Alternate Description Here!
 Paris is a relay module that connects to a CAN4VSCP bus and can control up to seven external relays.
 The module can be attached to a standard DIN Rail or be mounted directly on a wall (ordered as seperet versions).

 The module fully adopts to the CAN4VSCP specification and can be powered directly over the bus with a 9-28V DC power source.
 It has a rich register set for configuration and any information events defined.
-It also have a decison matrix for easy dynamic event handling.
+It also have a decision matrix for easy dynamic event handling.

 VSCP CAN modules are designed to work on a VSCP4CAN bus which use ordinary RJ-45 connectors and is powered with 9-28V DC over the same cable.
 This means there is no need for a separate power cabel.
 All that is needed is a CAT5 or better twisted pair cable.
 Buss length can be a maximum of 500 meters with drops of maximum 24 meters length (up to a total of 120 meters).
 As for all VSCP4CAN modules the communication speed is fixed at 125 kbps.